waiting-for-dev/web_pipe/docs/introduction.md

 [`hanami-router`](https://github.com/hanami/router),
 [`http_router`](https://github.com/joshbuddy/http_router) or plain
 [rack](https://github.com/rack/rack) routing methods you can build a complete web application.
-However, the idea behind `web_pipe` is being a decoupled component within a web framework.
+However, the idea behind `web_pipe` is for it to be a decoupled component within a web framework.
 For this reason, it plays extremely well with [dry-rb](https://dry-rb.org/) ecosystem.
 If it helps, you can think of it as a decoupled web controller (as the C in MVC).

 `web_pipe` applications are built as a [pipe of operations](design_model.md) on an [immutable